revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-20. What is Triple-Slash Directive?
+20.What is Triple-Slash Directive?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Triple-slash directives are single-line comments containing a single XML tag.
-The contents of the comments are used as compiler directives.
+- Triple-slash directives are single-line comments containing a single XML tag.The contents of the comments are used as compiler directives.

 ```ts